Bird Photographer of the Year Competition Rules

 Full guidelines on permissible image sizes and types, and what image manipulation and retouching is allowed are provided on the Preparing Your Images page on this website.

 Each of the category winning photographs will receive a prize as stated in the category descriptions.
 The category winners will go forward to the final judging round where a single image will be chosen and the title of ‘Bird Photographer of the Year’ will be presented to the winning photographer together with a further cash prize of £5,000.
 A separate prize of Olympus camera equipment (value approximately £3,500) as described in the Prizes section will be presented to the photographer with the best portfolio of images entered into our Best Portfolio category.
 A portfolio will comprise a selection of 6 images demonstrating consistency of skill and technique.
-The Young Bird Photographer of the Year (13-18 years section) will receive £350 plus a pair of Swarovski Optik CL Pocket binoculars, the winner of the 8-13 years category will receive £200 and winner of the 0-8 years category will receive £100.
+The Young Bird Photographer of the Year (13-18 years section) will receive £350, the winner of the 8-13 years category will receive £200 and winner of the 0-8 years category will receive £100.
+The Judges will then choose the overall Young Bird Photographer of the Year winner from the three age category winners.
+The overall Young Bird Photographer of the Year winner will then also receive a pair of Swarovski Optik CL Pocket binoculars.
 Please refer to our Prizes page for further information.

-Winners will be notified following the completion of the final judging process and will be formally announced at the prize ceremony to be held at the 2019 Rutland Birdfair or alternative time and venue at the Promoter's discretion.
+Winners will be notified following the completion of the final judging process and will be formally announced at the prize ceremony to be held at the 2020 Rutland Birdfair or alternative time and venue at the Promoter's discretion.
+All prizes will be provided by 30 September 2020.

 5. Competition Judging